justinnoor/pfhowto/README.md

 ## Conclusion

-We now have a portable base ruleset that can serve as a formidable starting point for all new droplets.
-Refer to the sample rulesets below as a reference.
-Do not blindly copy them without analyzing your exact needs.
-Hopefully this tutorial was useful in getting you up to speed with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), and hopefully you also picked up a few tips on Unix networking.
+We now have a portable base ruleset that can serve as a formidable starting point for all of our new FreeBSD droplets.
+Tuck it way somewhere safe, make copies of it, and think about how you can tailor it to fit your needs.
+Refer to the sample rulesets below as a reference, and more importantly, the [pf.conf(5)](https://www.freebsd.org/cgi/man.cgi?query=pf.conf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) man pages, which are the ultimate source of authority.
+Hopefully this tutorial was useful in getting you up to speed with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html), and hopefully it provided a glimpse into the world of Unix networking and the *TCP/IP protocol*.
 See you in the next one!

-### Sample ruleset 1 (identical to step 7)
+### Sample ruleset 1 (identical to step 5)
 ```
 [label Base Ruleset]
 ext_if = "vtnet0"